htcondor/htcondor/docs/man-pages/condor_q.rst

 the queue, whereas the DONE column counts jobs that are no longer in the queue.

-Here’s an example with a held job, illustrating the addition of the HOLD column to the output:
+Here's an example with a held job, illustrating the addition of the HOLD column to the output:

 ::